keith-turner/compaculation/README.md

 The simulation has the following properties.

  * One tick per millisecond.
 A tick simulates a second of real time.
- * When a simulation compaction executes in a thrad pool is sleeps a number of ticks based on the input data size.
+ * When a simulation compaction executes in a thread pool is sleeps a number of ticks based on the input data size.
  * Every tick, the simulation adds files to zero or more tablets.

 The following commands can be used to run the simulation.
 To change the simulation, edit the [Parameters](src/compaculation/Parameters.java) object in [Main](src/compaculation/Main.java).